 About Cobb EMC

-As a not-for-profit, member-owned cooperative, we are dedicated to providing members the best service at an affordable price.
+As a not-for-profit, member-owned cooperative in Georgia, we are dedicated to providing members reliable service at an affordable price.

 Learn more about what it means to be a cooperative member, our mission and find company info, bylaws, service rules and strategic view.

 Find out how we continually improve service reliability.